List of ragas in Hindustani classical music

-This is a list of various Ragas in Hindustani classical music.
+This is a list of various ragas/raags in Hindustani classical music.
 There is no exact count/known number of ragas which are there in Indian classical music.
+There are currently 1164 raags in this list.

-Once Ustad Vilayat Khan saheb at the Sawai Gandharva Bhimsen Festival, Pune said before beginning his performance - "There are approximately about 4 lakh raags in Hindustani Classical music.
+Once Ustad Vilayat Khan saheb at the Sawai Gandharva Bhimsen Festival, Pune said before beginning his performance – "There are approximately four lakh [400,000] raags in Hindustani Classical music.
 Many of them are repetitious but have different names."

-Here some of the Raags and other types that are named alphabetically.
-(Following are Raags, Raaginis, Upraags, Putra raags, raag's wives, Das raags, Dasi raags, Misra raags or Jod raags, etc all are present in the following list in an alphabetical order) :
+Here, some of the Raags and other types that are named are listed alphabetically.
+The following list includes Raags, Raaginis, Upraags, Putra raags, raag's wives, Das raags, Dasi raags, Misra raags or Jod raags, etc.